Texts and Meaning

 Contemporary Issues on Film

 This seminar will focus on films that address global, political, and social issues.
 The issues will change with each offering of the seminar: in one term the seminar might study films that explore the status of women in a variety of social and cultural contexts.
-In other terms, the seminar might consider, for example, black/white relationships or the representation of war.
+Possible topics might include black/white relationships or the representation of war.

 Reading Flannery O' Connor